icynetx/RconKIT/README.md

 ## 🛡️ Scope And Ethics

-ReconKit is built for authorized reconnaissance and defensive security.
-Use it only on assets you own, manage, or have written permission to test.
+ReconKit is built to help defenders and authorized operators understand exposure clearly.
+Keep it professional: scan only assets you own, manage, or have written permission to test.

-ReconKit intentionally avoids:
+By design, ReconKit avoids:

 - Brute force and password spraying.
 - Exploit payloads and weaponized PoCs.